Spider-Man: No Way Home: Cast

-An alternate version of Parker who is haunted by his failure to save his deceased girlfriend, Gwen Stacy, during the events of The Amazing Spider-Man 2.
+An alternate version of Peter who is haunted by his failure to save his deceased girlfriend, Gwen Stacy, during the events of The Amazing Spider-Man 2.
 The other Spider-Men refer to him as "Peter-Three", while Marvel's official website named him "The Amazing Spider-Man".
-Garfield embraced his role as the middle brother of the group and was interested in exploring the idea of a tortured Parker following the events of The Amazing Spider-Man 2, including how lessons from those events could be passed to Holland's character.
-He was grateful for the chance to "tie up some loose ends" for his incarnation of Parker, and described working with Holland and Maguire as an opportunity to have "deeper conversations... about our experiences with the character".
-Parker ends up saving MJ during the climax in a similar way to how he fails to save Stacy in The Amazing Spider-Man 2; McKenna and co-writer Erik Sommers credited director Jon Watts for coming up with the idea while they watched a pre-visualization reel showcasing ideas for the climactic battle.
+Garfield embraced his role as the middle brother of the group and was interested in exploring the idea of a tortured Peter following the events of The Amazing Spider-Man 2, including how lessons from those events could be passed to Holland's character.
+He was grateful for the chance to "tie up some loose ends" for his incarnation of Peter, and described working with Holland and Maguire as an opportunity to have "deeper conversations... about our experiences with the character".
+Peter ends up saving MJ during the climax in a similar way to how he fails to save Stacy in The Amazing Spider-Man 2; McKenna and co-writer Erik Sommers credited director Jon Watts for coming up with the idea while they watched a pre-visualization reel showcasing ideas for the climactic battle.